cmaxw/devchat-eleventy/src/my-angular-story/mas-091-brandon-roberts.md

 **Episode Summary**

 Brandon Roberts is a  Google Developer Expert in Angular and Web Technologies.
 He specializes in NgRx and has recently joined [Narwhal Technologies](https://nrwl.io/) after working in the Angular team at Google.
-He joins Aaron Frost at Angular Denver to talk about how he got into Angular.
+He joins Aaron Frost at Angular Denver to talk about his journey as a developer which started in NASA, developing apps for launch missions.

 **Links**